opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

 issue for the assessment of damages stage of the proceedings.

-82     Finally, under Singapore law, a court which has found a defendant liable for defamation has jurisdiction to grant an injunction restraining “any repetition of the slander or of similar imputations” ( _Lee Kuan Yew v Jeyaretnam Joshua Benjamin_ [1990] 1 SLR(R) 709 at [61]; _Arul Chandran v Chew Chin Aik Victor JP_ (Suit No 1896 of 1998) at [331]).
+82     Finally, under Singapore law, a court which has found a defendant liable for defamation has jurisdiction to grant an injunction restraining “any repetition of the slander or of similar imputations” ( _Lee Kuan Yew v Jeyaretnam Joshua Benjamin_ <span class="citation">[1990] 1 SLR(R) 709</span> at [61]; _Arul Chandran v Chew Chin Aik Victor JP_ (Suit No 1896 of 1998) at [331]).
 The court will grant such an injunction if it is satisfied that the words are injurious to the plaintiff and there is reason to apprehend further publication by the defendant ( _Gatley_ at [9.28]).
 The defendant does not dispute that an injunction is a relief that the plaintiff may claim under Singapore law.
 In this case, I see no grounds for the issue of an injunction as there is no evidence before me as would give rise to an apprehension of further publication of the claims in the Indonesian Publications by the defendant.

 _Indonesian law_